towolf/towolf.github.com/docs/PsychDemos/PanelFitterDemo.markdown

 a\) Currently display rotation and image scaling don't go well together.
    One or the other works well, but both combined can exhibit bugs and artifacts.
-These are limitations of our current high\-level setup code.
+These are limitations of our current high-level setup code.
-   You could probably use the [Screen](/docs/Screen)\('PanelFitter'\) low\-level setup command directly to get a well working solution for your specific needs, should you require scaling and rotation at the same time.
-Or you could fix and extend our high\-level setup code in PsychImaging.m.
+   You could probably use the [Screen](/docs/Screen)\('PanelFitter'\) low-level setup command directly to get a well working solution for your specific needs, should you require scaling and rotation at the same time.
+Or you could fix and extend our high-level setup code in PsychImaging.m.

-b\) Multisample anti\-aliasing does not work together with display rotation on older graphics hardware, or with Apple OSX versions up to and including 10.9 "Mavericks".
+b\) Multisample anti-aliasing does not work together with display rotation on older graphics hardware, or with Apple OSX versions up to and including 10.9 "Mavericks".
 It will work on modern GPU's under Linux or Windows if they at least support OpenGL 3.2, but not on the same